Rizz-analyst/Mens-Fashion-Sales-Analysis/README.md

 <img width="1413" height="726" alt="Image" src="https://github.com/user-attachments/assets/a7437b29-a22d-41d1-9678-fdac4e120716" />

+- step 19 : Creating Power BI App

+  A Power BI App was created from the workspace to make the dashboard easily accessible.

+  The app allows users to:

+             Access the dashboard through a single link

+             Share reports with stakeholders

+             Provide a structured navigation experience

+  # Rwport Snapshot (Power BI App)

 # Insights

 A multi-page dashboard was created on Power BI Desktop and published to Power BI Service.